vivichiciudean/vivichiciudean/README.md

     </a>
     </i><br>
     </i><br>
-    Learn more about me on my personal
+    Learn more about me from my personal
     <a href="https://vivian-chiciudean.netlify.app/">
        website
     </a>